tjmclain/YarnSpinner-GodotSharp/README.md

 > ⚠️ IMPORTANT
 >
-> If you try to set values or call functions on a Godot `Control` from outside the main thread, the engine will may throw an exception.
+> If you try to set values or call functions on a Godot `Control` from outside the main thread, the engine may throw an exception.
 For this reason, it is better to use `GodotObject`'s built-in `SetDeferred` and `CallDeferred` methods from inside any `async` methods in your code.

 Every class that derives from GodotObject has access to the `SetDeferred` and `CallDeferred` methods. `SetDeferred` will set a value at the end of the current frame. `CallDeferred` will call a method during 'idle time,' which is usually the end of the frame.